 How to deal with the Windows 10 Quick Access recent files missing issue?

 Step 1: launch the data recovery software at the end of the installation.
 Then, you’ll see the main interface correspondingly.
-At this time, This PC should be chosen if you need to recover deleted files/folders from a local drive on your PC after they were missing from Windows 10 Quick Access.
+At this time, Logical Drives should be chosen if you need to recover deleted files/folders from a local drive on your PC after they were missing from Windows 10 Quick Access.

 Step 2: now you need to select the drive you would like to recover.
 Please select the drive that contains your deleted files missing from Quick Access and then click on the Scan button to start the scan.

-- If the drive including your deleted files/folders is damaged currently or you can’t find it in the list shown under the Logical Drive, you have to check the locations under Lost Partition or Unallocated Space to identify where the lost files used to be saved.
+If the drive including your deleted files/folders is damaged currently or you can’t find it in the list shown under the Logical Drives, you have to select Devices and then scan the entire disk.

 Step 3: during the scanning process, the scan results will be listed one by one in the software interface shown below.
 Now, what are you expected to do?
 Of course, you should look through the found items carefully so as to check the ones you really need to recover.